On this page you’ll find our A-Z of Practicalities for RubyConf TH 2023.

 - Flights: This is likely to be your biggest expense when coming from abroad.
 Use a flights aggregator like Google Flights or Kiwi.com.
 Consider being somewhat flexible on dates or routes, flights with a stop are often cheaper than direct flights.

 - Accommodation: You don’t have to stay at the conference hotel, there are many other hotels and hostels in the neighbourhood and around the city, at all price levels.
-The conference venue is walking distance from a BTS station (see Hotels section) so is easy to reach if staying elsewhere.

 - Hostel beds are available for under 800 THB